kenedii/MarketWatch-HistoricalData-Scraper/README.md

 # MarketWatch-HistoricalData-Scraper
 Get more than 1 year of historical stock data from MarketWatch.
-Gives the data for Date,Open,High,Low,Close.
+Gives the data for Date,Open,High,Low,Close,Returns,LogReturns.

 **Dependencies:**